Double Rock and Roll Hall of Famer Graham Nash keeps fighting for freedom in Cahn Auditorium closer

 Graham Nash Photos by Andy Argyrakis

-The 60th anniversary of Graham Nash’s vast body of work was received so warmly, it got extended as “More Evenings Of Stories & Songs,” which made its way from the super intimate Old Town School Of Folk Music to the larger but still snug Cahn Auditorium on the campus of Northeastern University.
+The 60th anniversary of Graham Nash’s vast body of work was received so warmly, it got extended as “More Evenings Of Stories & Songs,” which made its way from the super intimate Old Town School Of Folk Music to the larger but still snug Cahn Auditorium on the campus of Northwestern University.

 Fellow Evanston venue Space presented two shows, and in terms of the closer, it brought fans of multiple generations a mixture of solo selections, the folk super group Crosby, Stills, Nash & Young and even a hint of his British Invasion band The Hollies.